-Overview

 Participants from the same organization will receive a 50% discount for registering 5 or more people.

 Webinars will be recorded and placed online for participants to access afterward.
 Only attendees who purchased either an individual webinar or the full series will have access to the online recordings.
-Attendees who miss a webinar will also have access to the online recording.
+Attendees who miss a webinar or who register for a session after it has taken place will also have access to the online recording.

 Register